About Marcel Garbi

-Marcel Garbi is a Spanish multi-disciplinary artist born in Buenos Aires with a London heart.
+Marcel Garbi is a multidisciplinary artist.
 He lives and works in London since 2009.

-His main professional artistic fields have been, in different periods: Illustration, Musical Composition, IT Audio-Visual media and Painting.
+His main professional artistic fields have been, in different periods: Illustration, Musical Composition, Digital Audio-Visual Media and Painting.
 Other artistic explorations along his life include Theatre, Film-making, Animation, Graphic Design, Photography and Sound Design.

 The Illustration period spans for a bit more than a decade mainly in Barcelona during the 80s represented by “Safia” working for the biggest names in Advertising & Editorial (Mc Cann Erickson, J. Walter Thompson, Young & Rubicam, Playboy, Haymarket, Philips, Merck, Abbot, Hornimans, Kraft, etc.) making above all commissioned hyper-realistic airbrushed work and some pastiches.

 The Music Composition/Sound design period occupied also about ten years but this time that happened in Madrid.
 Marcel Garbi was composing music mainly for Theatre, although some Film music, Song writing and Concert Complex Music came out from that period as well.

 Later on Film making and other IT Audio-Visual media was used creating several short films and other projects.

 Watercolours on Japanese handmade paper- started in 2014 down here in London till

 Marcel Garbi is the son of a painter; his father was his first teacher and mentor.

 He received formal education about other disciplines such as Musical Composition at university (UCA), Complex Music (F. Guerrero), Piano and Drama (Conservatory).

 His paintings are included in private collections in USA, Australia, Argentina, Spain, Germany and UK.